codestays/codestays/README.md

 # Hi there, I'm Ernest 👋

 I'm a Software Developer passionate about full-stack web development and system integration.
-Skilled in building back-end and front-end application through personal projects and team projects.
+Skilled in building back-end and front-end application through personal projects, team projects and freelance projects.
+Eager to apply problem-solving skills and creativity to real-world challenges while growing technically.

 - 🔭 I'm currently building a web application for a client to showcase their products and services while facilitating direct connections with their customer base.
 The platform aims to streamline client engagement and enhance online visibility for their business.